Samal, Davao del Norte

 Samal, officially the Island Garden City of Samal (IGaCOS; Pulong Harding Dakbayan sa Samal; Pulong Harding Lungsod ng Samal) is a component city in the province of Davao del Norte, Philippines.
-According to the 2020 census, it has a population of 116,771 people.
+According to the 2024 census, it has a population of 119,701 people.

 It is made up of Samal Island and the smaller Talikud Island in Davao Gulf, from the merger of former municipalities of Samal, Babak, and Kaputian.

-Samal is a part of the Metropolitan Davao area and is two kilometers away from Davao City, in mainland Mindanao, the largest city and the primary economic center of that island.
+Samal is a part of the Metropolitan Davao area and is 2 km away from Davao City, in mainland Mindanao, the largest city and the primary economic center of that island.